matroskin062/PM-Project-2/README.md

-# About
+# About 🔎
 Trello clone built with Vanilla JS using ES6 Classes

-Full way of development you can discover in [closed Pull Requests](https://github.com/alexgul1/PM-Project-2/pulls?q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed), where we actively reviewed code of each other.
+Full way of development you can discover in ✅[closed Pull Requests](https://github.com/alexgul1/PM-Project-2/pulls?q=is%3Apr+sort%3Aupdated-desc+is%3Aclosed), where we actively 🧐reviewed code of each other.

-# Requirements
+# Requirements 🧾

 - [x] Implement JWT-based auth
 - [x] Render columns with different statuses
 - [x] Render cards in columns depend on status
 - [x] Implement adding, deleting, updating of cards

-## Additional features
+## Additional features ✨

 - [x] Implement Drag'n'Drop

-# Built with
+# Built with 🛠

 - Parcel bundler
 - ES6 classes